 Carved from the marshy area of Peter Stuyvesant‘s old farm, Tompkins Square immediately reflected the personality of German immigrants who moved here, calling it Der Weisse Garten.
 With large immigrants groups came rallies and demands for improved working conditions, leading to more than a number of altercations with the police in the 19th century.

 Progressives introduced playgrounds here, and Robert Moses changed the very shape of Tompkins Square.
-But the most radical transformation here took place starting in the late 1950s, with the introduction of ‘hippie’ culture and infusion of youth and music.
+But the most radical transformation here took place starting in the late 1950s, with the introduction of beatnik and ‘hippie’ culture and infusion of youth and music.

 By the 1980s, the park became known not only for embodying the spirit of the East Village through punk music and drag shows (above: Lady Bunny), but also as a haven for the homeless.
 Clashes with police echoed the clashes that happened here one century before.
 The park still maintains a curfew left over from the strife of the late 1980s.